“Search out thy wit for secret policies, and we will make thee famous through theworld.” [Henry VI Part I, III, 3]

-About half of the course used Kibana; this is a cool GUI which enables you to create searches visually, and JSON is generated as well so you can inspect the JSON and edit it etc.) It’s also used to graph search results.
+About half of the course used Kibana; this is a cool GUI that enables you to create searches visually, and JSON is generated as well so you can inspect the JSON and edit it, etc. It’s also used to graph search results.
 You can use Kibana with the Instaclustr managed Elasticsearch.

 Another way of interacting with Elasticsearch is the Elasticsearch SQL, although this has some limitations (e.g. for queries and aggregations only).

 3.3 What Is a Document?